Developing State of the Art Analytical Methods

 Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS) is a powerful analytical technique widely used in geochemistry for in situ analysis of solid materials.
 It combines a laser ablation system to sample the solid material with an ICP-MS for precise elemental and isotopic measurements.

 We develop and implement a broad spectrum of LA-ICP-MS methods to analyze trace elements and isotopic systems, including U-Pb geochronology, Sr, Nd, Hf, B, and S isotopes, tailored to address diverse geological and environmental questions.
-Our expertise encompasses high-precision U-Pb dating to understand the timing of geological events, as well as Sr and Nd isotopes for provenance studies and crustal evolution.
+Our expertise encompasses high-precision U-Pb dating to understand the timing of geological events, as well as Sr and Nd isotopes for tracing fluids and crustal evolution.
 For example, we utilize Hf isotopes in zircon for insights into mantle-crust interactions and magma differentiation, while B isotopes are applied to paleoenvironmental reconstructions and fluid interactions.
 Sulfur isotopes further enhance our understanding of redox processes in ore deposits and environmental systems.
-These methodologies enable in situ, high-resolution analysis, making them ideal for examining the chemical composition and isotopic signatures of minerals, fossils, and geological materials, providing critical insights into Earth’s history and processes.
+These methodologies are all via in situ, high-spacial resolution analysis, and are ideal for examining the chemical composition and isotopic signatures of minerals, fossils, and geological materials, providing critical insights into Earth’s history and processes.

 We also specialize in developing reference materials tailored for LA-ICP-MS applications, which are essential for achieving precise and accurate isotope ratio measurements.
-These reference materials must be rigorously characterized and exhibit homogeneity at the micro-scale to ensure consistent laser ablation sampling.
-Such materials are vital for calibrating instruments and validating results across a range of geological samples.
+These reference materials must be rigorously characterized at the micro-scale as they are vital for calibrating instruments and validating results across a range of geological samples.
 The choice of reference material depends heavily on the isotopic system and matrix under investigation, requiring close attention to matrix matching to minimize matrix effects that could impact isotopic fractionation during analysis.
 By developing or carefully selecting matrix-matched reference materials, we enhance the precision and reliability of LA-ICP-MS measurements, enabling robust isotopic and trace element analyses.
 Click Here for more details

 • Advantages: The technique provides high spatial resolution, enabling analysis of small areas within samples, making it ideal for heterogeneous materials like minerals, fossils, and other geological specimens.
 It also offers low detection limits and high sensitivity for trace elements and isotopes.